 A traditional system of social class has long been a feature of British society.
 Since 1997, successive governments have sought, through a variety of policy instruments and initiatives, to overcome these divisions and to promote social mobility and inclusion.
 In his short second term as prime minister, David Cameron followed a classic one-nation conservatism policy that aimed to make the United Kingdom "a place where a good life is in reach for everyone who is willing to work and do the right thing," which echoed the "welfare to work" policy approach of the previous coalition and Labour governments.
 His successor, Theresa May, followed this path by declaring her "mission to make Britain a country that works for everyone" in her first statement as prime minister in July 2016, although with a slightly more leftist spin.
 It remains to be seen how this rhetoric will coagulate into social policy.
+However, one of the government's major social policy reforms --- the introduction of "Universal Credit," which aims to replace a series of targeted welfare payments with a single payment mechanism - has been beset by implementation difficulties.

 However, while applauding a sharp reduction in child poverty and an increase in the enrollment rate of students from disadvantaged backgrounds in tertiary education, the Social Mobility and Child Poverty Commission's latest State of the Nation report also observed that "progress to date has been too limited and too slow."
-The report noted the persistence of divisions around various social

-Social Inclusion Policy Score: 7 criteria, including class, geography and race.
+The report noted the persistence of divisions around various social criteria, including class, geography and race.
 Although the United Kingdom's Gini coefficient has fallen significantly - a common phenomenon after a grave recession - it remains relatively high compared to other OECD countries and the distribution of wealth has become more unequal.
-The youth unemployment rate fell to 12.0% by October 2017, but it is still almost three times that of the overall unemployment rate of 4.3%.
+The youth unemployment rate fell to 10.8% by August 2018, but it is still almost three times that of the overall unemployment rate of 4.0%.
 A recent policy innovation has been the creation of a social mobility index.
 Overall, the proportion of "NEETs" (people who are not in employment, education or training), continued to decline, but is still high in some of the less affluent cities.
 In addition, the average income of young people has started to lag behind the average income of other working-age population groups.
 A chronic shortage of affordable housing has further exacerbated the situation of low-income households in the more prosperous metropolitan areas across the southeast of England.
 This shortage has made it especially difficult for young people to get on to the housing ladder.